odant/conan-jscript/src/doc/api/child_process.md

    `child_process` object as [`subprocess.stdio[fd]`][`subprocess.stdio`].
 Pipes
    created for fds 0, 1, and 2 are also available as [`subprocess.stdin`][],
    [`subprocess.stdout`][] and [`subprocess.stderr`][], respectively.
+   These are not actual Unix pipes and therefore the child process can not use them by their descriptor files, e.g. `/dev/fd/2` or `/dev/stdout`.
 2. `'overlapped'`: Same as `'pipe'` except that the `FILE_FLAG_OVERLAPPED` flag is set on the handle.
 This is necessary for overlapped I/O on the child process's stdio handles.
 See the